 Very comfortable lodge in the Lake Malawi National park.

-A modern hotel on the southern shores of Lake Malawi set in landscaped gardens on a lovely beach.
+A modern resort on the southern shores of Lake Malawi set in landscaped gardens on a lovely beach.

 Time: GMT +2 hours